fiqci.ems.primitives.fiqci_estimator#

 - expectation_values(index: int | None = None) list[float]#

-Get the calculated expectation values.
+Get the calculated expectation values (computes lazily on first access).

 - observables(index: int | None = None) SparsePauliOp#